 Variables are small lines code that you can place in your email templates, that work by automatically filling up with the subject line of that emails specific customer, order, and products on the order.

-Here I have created a manual email template called 'Let us know what you think!', asking my customers after each order to include a review on my website.
-I have populated it with various email variables; including {{order.number}}, {{customer.name}}
+Below is an example manual email template called 'Let us know what you think!', asking customers after each order to include a review on the rental website.

 and {{company.name}}